JuanCYoung/Stress-Detection-on-Social-Media/README.md

 ## Note

 This repository consists of two branches.
 The main branch is where the Streamlit cloud code is hosted (No Stress Analyzer).
 If you wish to utilize all the features, I recommend cloning and running the code locally from the "Local" branch.
 However, please note that the "Local" branch's "dashboard/Model" contains only one model due to the limitations of GIT LFS.
-To access the remaining models, I recommend downloading them from the following link: https://drive.google.com/drive/u/0/folders/10n5BVkS-vinlMZxGgfUEYSHI380HqVQ6
+To access the remaining models, I recommend downloading them from the following link: https://drive.google.com/drive/u/0/folders/10n5BVkS-vinlMZxGgfUEYSHI380HqVQ6 and place them in "dashboard/Model"

 ## How To Install